kshedden/formula/README.md

 __formula__ is a library for building data sets in Go using formulas.
 The most common use-case for this library is to build a design matrix for use in a statistical regression analysis.
-The formulas behave much like formulas in R, Julia, Matlab, and Python (using Patsy).
+The formulas in this package behave much like formulas in R, Julia, Matlab, and Python (using Patsy).
 Interactions, algebraic expansion, and dummy-coding are all supported.
-Compared to these other formula packages, there are a few important simplifying differences:
+Compared to these other formula packages, there are a few simplifying differences:

 * Only one-sided formulas are supported